LarcesUece/Correlation-Analysis-of-Network-Monitoring-Data/README.md

 - In the "processed datasets" folder are the data generated after filtering and processing the data contained in the "datasets" folder.

-- The "correlation" folder ...
+- The "correlation" folder contains the codes developed to handle the matrices created after data collection.
+There are also folders for good and bad results, which represent high (considered bad) and low (considered good) delay.

 # Basic execution guide

-## Collecting data
+## Data collection to initial data processing.
 ### First step:
 - Begin by running the code named 'data_collector.py' in the 'codes' folder.
--

 *Note: Due to instabilities, data collection may stop, requiring a restart from where it left off.
 To resume, simply edit within the loop at the end of the code, updating the last number displayed on the screen.*

 ### Second step: